 The Terminal Disclaimer can only be filed for nonstatutory double patenting rejections, not statutory double patenting rejections.

 For statutory double patenting rejections, the process is similar.
-You modify the claims of the pending patent application to be slightly different in scope compared to the claims of the parent patent.
+You modify the claims of the pending patent application to be slightly different in scope compared to the conflicting claims of the parent patent.
 Now, the respective claims are obvious variations of each other.
 By doing so, you convert the statutory double patenting rejection into nonstatutory double patenting rejection.
 The claims are different and by definition, they will be obvious variations of each other.
 You can then file the Terminal Disclaimer to overcome the nonstatutory double patenting rejection.

 Otherwise, in many instances, the strategy for overcoming the rejection as laid out above is implemented.